-Rambo: First Blood Part II is an action film centered on war and survival.
-It does not feature any discernible LGBTQ+ characters, relationships, or themes, resulting in no portrayal to evaluate within the narrative.
+Rambo: First Blood Part II is an action film centered on John Rambo's mission in Vietnam.
+The narrative does not feature any identifiable LGBTQ+ characters or themes, nor does it explore any related issues.
+Consequently, there is no portrayal to evaluate.

 Rambo: First Blood Part II is a direct sequel where the main characters, John Rambo and Colonel Trautman, retain their established genders from the previous film and source material.
 All other significant characters introduced in this installment are new and do not represent a gender swap from prior canon.